hailocs/hailo-apps-infra/hailo_apps/python/core/gen_ai_utils/voice_processing/README.md

 # 1. Navigate to the repository root
 cd /path/to/hailo-apps-infra

-# 2. Navigate to the piper_models directory (already exists in the repo)
+# 2. Navigate to the piper_models directory
 cd local_resources/piper_models

 # 3. Download the default voice model (en_US-amy-low)